LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/maven/define_targetplatform.md

 example.base depends on spring 3.2.1, example.ui depends on spring 3.2.4

 ### Change compatible versions
-If we have to deal only with compatible versions, we can use the maven dependency resolution together with the exclusions of all transitive dependencies (see [transitive_and_direct_dependencies](/java/maven/transitive_and_direct_dependencies.md))
+If we have to deal only with compatible versions, we can use the maven dependency resolution together with the exclusions of all transitive dependencies (see [Transitive and Direct Dependencies](./transitive_and_direct_dependencies.html))

 ### Change incompatible versions
 In this case we have to check, whether we have to change elements (code, configuration file, etc.) of the module.
 If not, we have nothing to do, else we have to build a new version.